Aaron-TheCreator/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+personalDice function uses closure, i can tell by the use of a return function nested within personalDice()

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+dansRoll() is personalDice() with a set parameter "dan" for name, name will not change, the function will randomly pick a number 1-6 each time it is called because of personalDice()'s nested return function

 c.
 What is the lexical scope of `newRoll`?
+`newRoll` has function/block lvl scope, and cannot be accessed directly from outside of the personalDice() function

 ### Task 3 - Stretch Goals